Ventilation & Smoke Control Equipment Installation Business License in Dubai

 What Activity Code 4741.89 Covers

-The licence does not cover manufacturing or repair services, which require separate activity classifications.
-Traders intending to offer after-sales support should consult with a business setup adviser to ensure the correct activities are included on their licence.
+The license does not cover manufacturing or repair services, which require separate activity classifications.
+Traders intending to offer after-sales support should consult with a business setup adviser to ensure the correct activities are included on their license.

 Setup Costs and What to Expect